Nitrokey/nitrokey-documentation/nethsm/pkcs11/pkcs11-tool.rst

 `pkcs11-tool <https://github.com/OpenSC/OpenSC/wiki/Using-pkcs11-tool-and-OpenSSL>`__ is a tool part of the `OpenSC <https://github.com/OpenSC/OpenSC>`__ project that can be used to manage keys on a PKCS#11 device.

-You need to pass the location of the PKCS#11 library to use with the ``--module`` option :
+You need to pass the location of the PKCS#11 module to use with the ``--module`` option:

 .. code-block:: bash

     pkcs11-tool --module /usr/lib/nitrokey/libnethsm_pkcs11.so

-Replace ``/usr/lib/nitrokey/libnethsm_pkcs11.so`` with the path where the NetHSM PKCS#11 library is located.
+Replace ``/usr/lib/nitrokey/libnethsm_pkcs11.so`` with the path where the NetHSM PKCS#11 module is located.

-You can test if the module is working with the next command :
+You can test if the module is working with the next command:

 .. code-block:: bash

     pkcs11-tool --module /usr/lib/nitrokey/libnethsm_pkcs11.so --show-info

-You should see something like this :
+You should see something like this:

 .. code-block::